ArkadiK94/Blog_REST_API/README.md

 3. Handling Cross Origin Resource Sharing Errors

-* Using the API with Blog app which was build with ReactJS (the frontend was not added to github)
+* Using the server with Blog app which was build with ReactJS (the frontend was not added to github)